AvinashS97/AvinashS97/README.md

 - 👀 I’m interested in ... frontEnd with ReactJs
 - 🌱 I’m currently learning ...
 JavaScript.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... just dm me on my linkdIn Id:- https://www.linkedin.com/in/avinash-kumar-481a7b201/ or insta id:- avinah_s97_
+- 📫 How to reach me ... just dm me on my linkdIn:- https://www.linkedin.com/in/avinash-kumar-481a7b201/ or insta id:- avinash_s97_
 - 😄 Pronouns: ... dhoop....
 - ⚡ Fun fact: ...
 Nasa Walle bhut khatarnaak hai...